 Did you create any marketing assets or materials for your self-employed business?
 Like flyers, signs, Facebook ads, promotions, events, or attend trade shows.
 Those costs are all deductible as well as the costs of creating and distributing those (like using a PR firm or contract designers).

-Did you pay for any machine repairs or maintenance costs for machines or tools you used for work?
-Or did you pay to repaint your office or fix a broken computer or printer?
+Did you pay for any machine repairs or maintenance costs for tools you used for work?
+Or did you pay to repaint your office or fix a broken computer?
 Costs like these can be deducted as repairs or maintenance.
-But be careful not to deduct car expenses here or really significant improvements (which would go under “Depreciation or Section 179”).
+Be careful not to deduct car expenses here or really significant improvements (which would go under “Depreciation or Section 179”).

 Tip: If you make an improvement to a business asset, then you’ll deduct it a bit differently!
 Any improvements that increase the value of an asset need to be recorded over several years on your taxes.